noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

 ### Operational Excellence

 - running and monitoring systems to deliver business value and continually improving processes and procedures
+- Define your metrics, set target goals, define and enforce your tagging strategy

 ### security